Ganesh-map/Case-Study---ElectroHub/README.md

 - Enabled **advanced analytics** on sales, profit, and product-level performance.

 **Data Sources / Tools Used:**
 - Power BI (dashboard creation and visualization)
-- [Optional: SQL / Excel / CSV if applicable]

 ---